 In 2021, My Solid purchased mobile phones, tablets and accessories at prevailing market prices from Solid Trading Limited (STL), a related party under common ownership which is based in Hong Kong, amounting to P102.4 million, and recorded as part of Net purchases under Cost of Sales in the consolidated statements of income (see Note 17.1).
-The outstanding liabilities from these purchases amounting to P114.1 million as of December 31, 2021 are shown as part of Trade payables under the Trade and Other Payables in the consolidated statements of is not prevailed by the consolidated statements of the trade and Other Payables in the consolidated statements of statements of the payables in the consolidated statements of the payables in the payabl
+The outstanding liabilities from these purchases amounting to P114.1 million as of December 31, 2021 are shown as part of Trade payables under the Trade and Other Payables in the consolidated statements of financial position (see Note 15).